adegard/markdown-cv/index.md

 ENOGIA enables its customers to produce decarbonised electricity and to recover waste or renewable heat.

-- I'm responsible of the Sales development (customer requests, technical offers, contracts) and Sales Agents network development for the Southern Europe, especially Italy and part of Middle East.
+- I'm responsible of the Sales development (Prospection, customer requests, technical offers, contracts) and Sales Agents network development for the Southern Europe, especially Italy and part of Middle East.

 `2019-02/2024`
 __DEC S.p.A.__, Lainate, Lombardia, Italia, <a href="https://www.dec.group/">dec.group</a>